 During 1996-2005, China's exports took off while the RMB was pegged to the USD.
 Like many other developing countries, China tried to maintain a stable exchange rate with the USD.
-As a result of such a policy, China's central bank accumulated huge amount of USD assets.
-In its 2018 annual report, the State Administration of Foreign Exchange (SAFE) disclosed that China's total foreign exchange reserves grew from 1.07 trillion USD at the end of 2006 to 3.84 trillion USD by the end of 2014.
+As a result of such a policy, China's central bank accumulated huge amounts of USD assets.
+In its 2018 annual report, the State Administration of Foreign Exchange (SAFE) disclosed that China's total foreign exchange reserves grew from a value equivalent to USD 1.07 trillion at the end of 2006 to a value equivalent to USD 3.84 trillion by the end of 2014.
 The amount then began to fall.
-Still, by the end of 2018, China's foreign reserves was equal to an enormous amount of 3.07 trillion USD, compared with 3.14 trillion USD at the end of 2017.
-(Refer to Figure 1-5.)
-Foreign analysts broadly agreed that as of 2014 about two-thirds of Chinese foreign-exchange reserves are held in USD.
+Still, by the end of 2018, the value of China's foreign reserve was equal to an enormous amount of USD 3.07 trillion, compared with USD 3.14 trillion at the end of 2017 (see Figure 1.5).
+Foreign analysts broadly agreed that as of 2014 about two-thirds of Chinese foreign exchange reserves are held in USD.
 The USD assets held by the central bank of China yield very low interest rates compared with the potential average return from investing in domestic real assets.
-Thus, China paid a high price in buying an "insurance policy" to secure a stable exchange rate between the RMB and the USD.
-So, like many other developing countries that pegged their currencies to the USD, China was caught in "the dollar trap".
+Thus,